What You’ll Learn

 And collapsed into bed and little did I know there I would stay for the next three years.

 I was diagnosed with multiple sclerosis, which was quite frightening.
-Then one doctor is actually my childhood pediatrician found that I had Lyme disease, but he said, you know, you grew up in Eastern long Island.
+Then one doctor is actually my childhood pediatrician found that I had Lyme disease, but he said, you know, you grew up in Eastern Long Island.
 This looks like IgE mediated.
 So it’s probably past infection, not active.
 He put me on a round of Doxycycline for three weeks.
 More TLC chicken soup, you’ll be fine.
 So I did that three weeks went by.
 I started feeling worse, another round three weeks again.
 Felt worse.
 He sent me to an infectious disease doctor.
 And this one found that I had shingles and I can’t remember exactly what I was put on.
-There was a lot of doctors in the mix.
+There were a lot of doctors in the mix.
 But it was, it became this kind of story.
 And over the next, you know, six to 12 months, my health continued to spiral downward.

 “Reading, looking at a page, focusing on anything near or far was, was not possible.
 Safe to say that hope was lost.
 I would not be getting off this couch and even walking to the end of the block, it wasn’t going to happen.
 Coming to terms with that as a reality was, yeah… To this day, one of the lowest points I can think about.”